|PROGRAM & MISSIONS|

 Even if Mars is devoid of past or present life, however, there's still much excitement on the horizon.
 We ourselves might become the "life on Mars" should humans choose to travel there one day.
 Meanwhile, we still have a lot to learn about this amazing planet and its extreme environments.

-To discover the possibilities for life on Mars--past, present or our own in the future--the Mars Program has developed an exploration strategy known as "Follow the Water."
+To discover the possibilities for past or present life on Mars, NASA's Mars Exploration Program is currently following an exploration strategy known as "Seek Signs of Life."

 This science theme marks a transition in Mars exploration.
 It reflects a long-term process of discovery on the red planet, built on strategies to understand Mars' potential as a habitat for past or present microbial life.
 Searching for this answer means delving into the planet's geologic and climate history to find out how, when and why Mars underwent dramatic changes to become the forbidding, yet promising, planet we observe today.